vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_compute.md

 #### Create VCH Wizard

-In the **CPU** text box, leave the default value of `Unlimited`,  or optionally enter a limit of between 1 and 9779 MHz.
+In the **CPU** text box, leave the default value of `Unlimited`,  or optionally enter a limit of between the minimum and maximum shown.

 #### vic-machine Option

 `--cpu`, no short name

-Specify a CPU limit value of between 1 and 9779 MHz.
+Specify a CPU limit value in MHz.
 If not specified, `vic-machine create` sets the limit to 0 (unlimited).

 <pre>--cpu 1024</pre>